shashank-sharma/100-days-of-code/log.md

 ### Day 6: January 8, 2017

 Python Tweet follower geolocation projet which search geolocation of all followers of that particular page and then plot graph in ploty.
 Also studied C programming language.
 In Hackerearth site I participated in NIT Bhopal competition and secured 50th position among 500+ users.

+### Day 7: January 9, 2017

+Learning Django and its looking quite complicated.
+Will start making project by tomorrow.
+Also updated my website and made project.html which will have all the information about my project.
+Also studied 1 Algorithm :D.